dnagir/knockout-rails/README.md

 Then `bundle install`.

-Reference `knockout` from your JavaScript as you normally do.
+Reference `knockout` from your JavaScript as you normally do with Rails 3.1 Assets Pipeline.

 # Usage